kyhau/aws-notebook/ConnectingToEC2.md

     3. IPv4: *Depends***
     4. Browser: Yes
     5. CloudTrail: Yes
+    6. Beware of active session.
+A session remains active even you revoke an IAM role.
+    7. Need to tighten the CloudWatch Log of session manager - a user can `cat` a sensitive file and all content goes to the session log.
+    8. Make sure correct permission in place to control who can see the log, no one can change the logs, and who can change the log group and roles.

 **Notes**
 - IPv4
     - If your EC2 is in public subnet with IPv4, then it can talk to SSM through internet.